bartkowiaktomasz/Sudoku-solver/README.md

 # Sudoku-solver
 Brute-force, backtracking (recursive) search sudoku solver in C++.
-The solver was part of an assignment on the C++ course at ICL (see specification.pdf)
+The solver was part of an assignment on the C++ course at ICL (see specification.pdf).

 To solve sudoku, just replace a board.dat file with initial numbers, where empty cells are represented as dots.
 Example .dat file: